Do you know around 16% of the average American’s budget goes to transportation?

 One of the major disadvantages of buying a new vehicle is depreciation.
 The worth of the vehicle reduces when it is driven a lot.
 According to Carfax data, a car reduces 10% of its value in the first month and then keeps on depreciating.

 Another disadvantage is the cost.
 A new vehicle is quite expensive as compared to the used one.
 You will have to shell out a few dollars in order to buy a new vehicle for your small business.
 Also, buying a new car would mean increased taxes and insurance rates.
 In case you have specific requirements like cleaning vans or service trucks, then you will have to bear more costs.
+But you can save money on car insurance with no deposit necessary by comparing quotes from multiple companies.

 Used Vehicle Advantages